0x2E757/Pateo/README.md

 }
 ```

 In the `FormReader` component we're using `useSubscribable` hook.
-It takes two argument, subscribable object (must contains `subscribe` and `unsubscribe` methods similar to wrappers) and initial value.
+It takes two arguments, subscribable object (must contains `subscribe` and `unsubscribe` methods similar to wrappers) and initial value.
 This hook can be used with any kind of objects, not just forms.

 ### Form validation

-Form field support validation.
+Form fields support validation.
 Let's make simple example:
 ```typescript
 import { useForm } from "pateo";